 We are a not-for-profit association of volunteers working across the Northern Beaches and the North Shore.
 We operate as part of the national Beyond Zero Emissions network.
 Our focus is on practical projects that will accelerate our transition to net zero emissions.

-What rebates can I get?
-How much does it cost?
+What rebates can I get on solar panels?
+How much does it cost to install rooftop solar?
 How do I choose a reputable company?
 Are batteries worth the money?
 And what’s with these Facebook ads for cheap deals?

 Bring all your questions to our free Solar My House webinar at 6.30pm on September 16, 2020.
-Hosted by volunteers Ann-Charlott and Ursula, with the expert input of solar guru David Veal, this relaxed and friendly info session aims to get you up to speed on rooftop solar and show you how you could save money on power bills and help the environment.
+Hosted by volunteers Ann-Charlott and Ursula, with the expert input of solar guru David Veal from Solarpro, this relaxed and friendly info session aims to get you up to speed on rooftop solar and show you how you could save money on power bills and help the environment.